 Capsule Stories Submission Guidelines

 We accept short stories, poems, and remarkably written essays.
-For short stories and essays, we’re interested in pieces under 3000 words.
+For short stories and essays, we’re interested in pieces under 3,000 words.
 You may include up to five poems in a single poetry submission (please send them all in one Word document), and only send one story or essay at a time.
-Please send previously unpublished work only—a piece is considered published if it has been posted or made publicly available on a blog, website, or social media platform.
-Please only submit to one edition/theme and one category at a time.
+Please send previously unpublished work only (“published” includes pieces that have been posted or made publicly available on a blog, website, or social media platform).
+You may only submit one submission per edition.
 Simultaneous submissions are okay, but please let us know if your submission is accepted elsewhere.
 Please include a brief third-person bio with your submission, and attach your submissions in a Word document (no PDFs unless your poetry has very specific formatting, please!).

 All writers are welcome to submit, especially writers of color, LGBTQ writers, writers with disabilities, and all writers from marginalized backgrounds.

-We are currently reading submissions for Capsule Stories Winter 2020 Edition and Capsule Stories Spring 2021 Edition.
+We are currently reading submissions for our blog and Capsule Stories Spring/Summer 2023 Edition: Lost in Translation.

 We are currently accepting essays for our blog about your reading life.